MikeMugu/Zukini/README.md

 The previous settings will maximize the browser on startup, and change the directory where screenshots are saved to the relative directory specified.
 I find this useful when integrating with CI tools like Jenkins as it lets you put the screenshots in an accessible place for viewing.

+###Providing a custom Driver
+In most cases, you will want to customize something about the driver you are using.
+For example, you may want to provide your own FireFox profile or set specific settings when using Chrome.
+As of version 1.1.5, you can now do this.
+To provide your own Driver, you must instantiate a custom driver and pass it into a BrowserSession object, then register that type with the Dependency Injection container.
+This way, the rest of the code base will know to use your driver.

+####Example

+    private void RegisterCustomChromeBrowser()
+    {
+        // create our chrome options and set a value var chromeOptions = new ChromeOptions();
+        chromeOptions.AddArgument("no-sandbox");

+        // Pass options to a new chrome browser and pass into the BrowserSession var customChromeDriver = new CustomChromeSeleniumDriver(chromeOptions);
+            var browserSession = new BrowserSession(customChromeDriver);

+        // Finally, register with the DI container.
+        _objectContainer.RegisterInstanceAs<BrowserSession>(browserSession);
+    }

+You would then call this method from within the BeginScenario method.
+For a full example, see the BeforeScenario() hook in https://github.com/MikeMugu/Zukini/blob/master/Zukini.Examples.Features/Hooks.cs

 ###AfterScenario
 The AfterScenario hook in Zukini will properly close and dispose of the Browser object.
 It will also take a screenshot if a test error ocurred.
 The screenshot currently shows up in the TestResults folder of the current directory and is named with a unique name for each test.